 4. When collecting a sample, only one agar plate should be removed from the cooler at a time—being removed right before a sample is taken.
 Once the plate is removed, it must be labeled, locked, parafilmed/taped and documented to avoid reporting errors.

-5. Remember to clean the sampler between each sampling outlet to prevent contaminating your other samples.
+5. Remember to clean the collar, contact place housing and gloves between each sampling outlet to prevent contaminating your other samples.
+Always use PPE.

 After Collecting the Microbial Sample: